 The National Center expands the freedom of all qualified terminally ill Americans to make their own end-of-life decisions, including how they die.
 We achieve this by promoting Death with Dignity laws around the United States based on the groundbreaking Oregon model and by providing information, education, and support about Death with Dignity as an end-of-life option to patients, family members, legislators, advocates, healthcare and end-of-life care professionals, media, and the interested public.

 What is the Death with Dignity Political Fund and what does it do?

-The Political Fun is a 501(c)4 nonprofit organization that acts as the political arm of the National Center.
-The Fund drafts Death with Dignity laws based on the Oregon model; campaigns, lobbies, and advocates for Death with Dignity legislation in the states that lack them; and defends Death with Dignity Acts against challenges.
+The Political Fund is a 501(c)4 nonprofit organization that acts as the political arm of the National Center.
+The Fund drafts Death with Dignity laws based on the groundbreaking Oregon model; campaigns, lobbies, and advocates for Death with Dignity legislation in the states that lack them; and defends Death with Dignity Acts against challenges.
 The Political Fund staff and volunteers authored, passed, and defended the Oregon law (1994/1997/2006); spearheaded the successful efforts to pass Death with Dignity statutes in Washington (2008), Vermont (2013), and California (2015); and led the Maine (2000), Hawaii (2002), and Massachusetts (2012) campaigns, which were all defeated by narrow margins.